SamBroner/ToDo/README.md

 # Gotchas
 * You can't have onClick= () => ... where the ... includes React.useContext.
 You need to get a callback from a function that inherits the context via scope [[See Rules of Hooks]]
-* Directory deletes don't emit valueChanged
 * getDataFromSubdirectory is just returning all of the children from subdir, so the typing is particularly weak
 * Getting an **ITEM** back from a sharedSequence still isn't trivial.

 # TODO
 * Reset ToDo input to empty after enter
 * TODO - can't delete first letter, dropping characters
-* Reordering is actually fairly far off.
-I'd have to delete and readd the directories?
-Or leave a ton of tombstones.
-Nothing pretty
-* Add "update" fn to SharedObjectSequence

-# Questions
-* React.useEffect seems really expensive?
-Especially in the useSelector...
-I'm rebuilding the entire dir each time?
-* I actually don't have a great understanding of the directory object... but I should.
-    * Each ToDo is getting its own directory.
-That's somewhat interesting.
-* The SharedDirectory order is a weak guarantee: the Map is based on insert order which would be different on two different machines

 # Style Guidelines
 * Could I move the StateManagement into the data object?